Heavy Traffic Queue Length Behaviour in a Switch under Markovian Arrivals: Introduction

-Then, in Section \ref{sec:switch}, we present the main result of the paper for the input queued switch, and prove it using the ideas developed in Section \ref{singleserver}.
-We first present a state space collapse result, which is then used to characterize the heavy-traffic mean sum queue length.
-To get started, we first present some preliminary results on Markov chains, that will be used throughout the paper.

-\section{Preliminaries.}

 Throughout the paper, we denote a random variable by an upper case letter, for example, $X$; the realization of a random variable $X$ by a lowercase letter $x$.
 If they are vectors, we use their corresponding boldface letter, for example, $\bm{X}$ and $\bm{x}$.
-We denote a distribution or a parameter using Greek alphabet, for example $\pi$.
-We define $X \sim \pi$ as $X$ follows the distribution $\pi$ and $X \stackrel{d}{=} Y$ as $X$ follows the same distribution as $Y$. $\mathbb{N}_+$ denotes the set of positive integers, $\mathbb{N}$ denotes the set of non-negative integers. $\mathbb{R}_+$ denotes the set of positive real number.
+We define $X \sim \pi$ as $X$ follows the distribution $\pi$ and $X \stackrel{d}{=} Y$ as $X$ follows the same distribution as $Y$. {{} We use $\mathcal{I}(\cdot)$ to denote the indicator function.} We denote $E_{X \sim \pi}[\cdot]$ and $Var_{X \sim \pi}[\cdot]$ as the expectation and variance calculated with respect to the distribution $X \sim \pi$. $\mathbb{N}_+$ denotes the set of positive integers, $\mathbb{N}$ denotes the set of non-negative integers. $\mathbb{R}_+$ denotes the set of positive real number.

+The rest of the paper is organized as follows.
+In Section \ref{sec:preliminaries}, we present a few preliminary results that are essential for the proofs.
+In Section \ref{sec: singleserver}, we introduce the single server queue model, and present its heavy-traffic results in order to illustrate the drift method for Markovian arrivals.
+In Section \ref{sec:switch}, we introduce the switch model, and present the main result of the paper on heavy-traffic behavior of switch under Markovian arrivals.
+These results are obtained by using the ideas developed in Section \ref{sec: singleserver} in conjunction with the broad outline from \cite{maguluri2018optimal}.
+In particular, we first present a state space collapse result, which is then used to characterize the heavy-traffic mean sum queue length.
+Finally, Section \ref{sec:conclusion} concludes the paper.

+\section{Preliminaries}

+In this section, we present a few preliminary results on Markov chains that will be used throughout the paper.

-\subsection{Moment bounds from Lyapunov-type drift conditions.}
+\subsection{Moment bounds from Lyapunov-type drift conditions}

 The results in this paper are based on studying the drift of functions of Markov chains.
-A Lemma from \citet{hajek1982hitting} is usually used to get moment bounds based on conditions on one-step drift.
-However, in this paper, we will work with the $m$-step drift instead, and so we need the following generalization of the Lemma from \citet{hajek1982hitting}, which is proved in Appendix \ref{proof of Lemma: $m$-step bound for q_perp_norm_2}. \begin{lemma} For an irreducible, aperiodic and positive recurrent Markov chain $\left\{\bm{Q}^t ,\bm{X}^t \right\}_{t \geq 0}$ over a countable state space $ (\mathcal{Q},\mathcal{X} )$, suppose $Z: \mathcal{X}\to \mathbb{R}_+$ is a nonnegative Lyapunov function.
+A Lemma from \cite{hajek1982hitting} is usually used to get moment bounds based on conditions on one-step drift.
+However, in this paper, we will work with the $m$-step drift instead, and so we need the following generalization of the Lemma from \cite{hajek1982hitting}, which is proved in Appendix \ref{proof of Lemma: $m$-step bound for q_perp_norm_2}. \begin{lemma} Let $\left\{\bm{Q}^t ,\bm{X}^t \right\}_{t \geq 0}$ be an irreducible, aperiodic and positive recurrent Markov chain over a countable state space $ (\mathcal{Q},\mathcal{X} )$.
+Suppose $Z: \mathcal{X}\to \mathbb{R}_+$ is a nonnegative Lyapunov function.
 We define the $m$-step drift of $Z$ at $ (\bm{q},\bm{x} )$ as